-Some hormone disorders, such as an underactive thyroid, can be easily treated with daily supplemental hormones.
-Others may require a thyroid biopsy or more complex treatment, such as surgery.
-An endocrinologist can talk you through all of your treatment options, and help you to choose the best one for you.
+Some hormone disorders, such as an underactive thyroid, can be treated with daily hormone medication.
+Other diseases may require more complex treatment, such as surgery.
+An endocrinologist can review treatment options and help you choose the best one for you.

 Drugs and Injections

-A number of drugs can be used to treat hormonal disorders.
+A number of drugs can help treat hormonal disorders.

-- Glucocorticoid pills can replace hormones such as cortisol that may be low due to malfunctioning adrenal glands.
+- Glucocorticoid pills can replace hormones such as cortisol that may be low due to malfunctioning adrenal glands or pituitary gland.

-- Several types of medication including insulin can be used to treat diabetes.
+- Several types of oral medicine or injectable insulin can be used to treat diabetes.

-Surgery may also be used to remove the nearby parathyroid glands if they contain a growth.
-In some cases, parathyroid tissue is removed because the tissue is highly overactive, leading to improper calcium levels in the body.
+You may need surgery to remove the nearby parathyroid glands if they contain a growth.
+In some cases, surgeons remove parathyroid tissue because the tissue is highly overactive, leading to high calcium levels in the body.